Spanish Latte

 "Is a Spanish latte just a latte with sugar?"

 Not exactly.
 Condensed milk adds both sweetness and a different texture.
-It is thicker and richer than simply adding sugar to a latte, creating a fuller mouthfeel.
+It is thicker and richer than simply adding sugar to a latte.

 "How sweet is it?"